-A defined benefit plan which requires eight (8) years of FRS service, if enrolled on or after July 1, 2011, to vest and receive a retirement benefit.
-The University pays contributions to the plan, and the amount contributed is based on a percentage of the employee's salary as established by State law.
+is a defined benefit plan and requires eight (8) years of FRS service to vest and receive a retirement benefit.
+The university pays contributions to the plan, and the amount contributed is based on a percentage of the employee's salary as established by State law.
 The monthly benefit at retirement is based on a calculation of the final average salary, years of service, and a percentage factor.
 Normal retirement occurs at age 65 and vested or at any age after thirty-three years of service without being subject to reduced benefits.
-Employees in the FRS may also participate in the Deferred Retirement Option Program (DROP), which allows you to retire and begin accumulating your retirement benefits without terminating employment for up to 96 months from the date you first reach normal retirement.
+Employees in the FRS may also participate in the Deferred Retirement Option Program (DROP), which allows you to retire and begin accumulating your retirement benefits without terminating employment for up to 60 months from the date you first reach normal retirement.